Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 Discussions with the GBC on the book, Raga-Vartma-Candrika [Part 3]

 Mathura, India: 1991

-In 1991 Srila Narayana Gosvami Maharaja led several members of the ISKCON GBC discussions on Raga-vartma-candrika, a famous Sanskrit treatise written by Srila Visvanatha Cakravarti Thakura.
-Below is the Part 3 in that series of discussions, and we hope to send you the rest, one after another (links to Part 1 and Part 2).
+[In 1991 Srila Narayana Gosvami Maharaja led several members of the ISKCON GBC discussions on Raga-vartma-candrika, a famous Sanskrit treatise written by Srila Visvanatha Cakravarti Thakura.
+Below is the Part 3 in that series of discussions.
+Click for links to Part 1 and Part 2.]

 Burijana dasa: Dhanurdhara Maharaja and I were not here the last time you spoke, but we listened to the tape.

 Sripad Dhanurdhara Maharaja: But we couldn’t understand from the tape what you were doing.
 We couldn’t understand your hand-motions.

 Sripad Dhanurdhara Maharaja: It was about the manjaris.
 You said, “It is like this.”

 Srila Bhaktivedanta Narayana Gosvami Maharaja: Tamal Krsna Maharaja can describe more than I.

 Sripad Dhanurdhara Maharaja: He already told us, but we want to hear it from your realizations.

 Sripad Tamal Krsna Gosvami: You told us that what you were saying was not in any book.